Astrocaryum vulgare

 Astrocaryum vulgare is a very spiny palm native to the Guianas and the Amazon.
-It is species which has greatly benefited from deforestation, as it cannot grow in undisturbed rainforest.
-In Brazil it is considered typical of Pará state in the north of the lower Amazon.
+It is a species which has greatly benefited from deforestation, as it cannot grow in undisturbed rainforest.
+It is common in the Pará state of Brazil, to the east of the Amazon.
 This plant has edible fruit.

 Astrocaryum vulgare was first described in the book Flora Brasiliensis by Carl Friedrich Philipp von Martius.

 Common names

-This palm is known by the common names of tucumã or tucumã-do-Pará in Brazil (Portuguese), awara (French) and wara (Creole) in French Guiana, wara awara in Guyana (Guyanese Creole), awara (Arawak, Carib, Sranantonga) or muru-muru (Paramaccan) in Suriname, chontilla in Ecuador (Spanish).
+This palm is known by the common names of tucumã or tucumã-do-Pará in Brazil (Portuguese), awara (French) and wara (Creole) in French Guiana, wara awara in Guyana (Guyanese Creole), awara (Arawak, Carib, Sranantongo) or muru-muru (Paramaccan) in Suriname, chontilla in Ecuador (Spanish).

 Description

 The tree can grow 10-15 m in height, although it is usually shorter.
 In habitus it usually presents as a few to many trunks, each trunk of the same height and width.
 The trunks grow 15–18 cm in diameter.
 By growing multiple stems, it regenerates easily after damage.

 The palm is covered in vicious spines, the trunk is densely covered in different lengths of black, flattened spines which grow to 12 cm long, and the infructescence is also covered in black, 1–3 cm long spikes.
 The spadices are held erect, and the inner spathe is two metres long, sometimes more.

 The fruit is an orange-coloured, round or roundish drupe, with a shortly pointed apex.
 The fruit is contained in a cupule (like an acorn), this is flat, some 1 by 2 cm, and laciniate-crenulate at its margin.
 The fruit has an oily, fibrous-fleshy, yellow or yellow-orange pulp, On average, the fruit weighs about 30 g, and is some 4.5 by 3-3.5 cm in size.
 It contains a large nut with a very hard woody shell, which is almost black in color.
 The nut contains an oily white substance.
 The nut (a pyrene) is usually narrowed to the base and one-seeded, although it may also be globose in shape if it contains two seeds.
 The shell is 3mm thick.